alpsteam/autonomous-labs/lab-1/lab-1.md

 ## Autonomous Data Warehouse Cloud (ADW)
 ## Autonomous Transaction Processing (ATP)

 In this hands-on lab you will get first-hand experience with the Oracle Autonomous Database Cloud.
-You’ll utilize the established, free workload generator “Swingbench”, which provides a selection of tailored workload profiles.
+You'll utilize the established, free workload generator "Swingbench", which provides a selection of tailored workload profiles.
 The sections for ATP and ADW are self-contained and therefor can be executed separately or in combination.
 You will perform following workloads to exploit service features and to stress the abilities of ADW and ATP:

--	ATP – Swingbench “OrderEntry” is based on the "oe" demo schema that ships with the Oracle database, it introduces heavy contention on a small number of tables and is designed to stress interconnects and memory.
+-	ATP - Swingbench "OrderEntry" is based on the `oe` demo schema that ships with the Oracle database, it introduces heavy contention on a small number of tables and is designed to stress interconnects and memory.
--	ADW – Swingbench “SalesHistory” is based on the “sh” demo schema that ships with the Oracle database, it is read-only and designed to test the performance of complicated analytical queries running against large tables.
+-	ADW - Swingbench "SalesHistory" is based on the `sh` demo schema that ships with the Oracle database, it is read-only and designed to test the performance of complicated analytical queries running against large tables.

 In a first step, using the Oracle Cloud interface, you will provision the according Autonomous Database and see how you can connect your accustomed tools to your new database.
 You will make yourself familiar with the service console that enables you to administer and monitor your Autonomous Database(s).

-Next, we will upload two Data Pump export files containing the corresponding “on-premise” Swingbench demo schemas into the Oracle Cloud Object Storage.
+Next, we will upload two Data Pump export files containing the corresponding "on-premise" Swingbench demo schemas into the Oracle Cloud Object Storage.
 With the help of the comfortable SQL Developer Import Wizard, we then will import those datasets into your Autonomous database(s).

 For the ADW workload, you will start the Swingbench Java client to connect to your ADW instance.
 You will start with a given number of active users busily executing a customizable set of sophisticated analytic queries (such as cubes, rollups, top-n, moving average) in parallel and observe performance indicators like number of queries executed and average response time.
 Then by doubling the number of users on the fly you will notice that query statements obviously start queuing since the response time will start to rise alarmingly.
-You’ll solve the situation by scaling the service online and without downtime to bring the response time back within assumed SLA limits.
+You'll solve the situation by scaling the service online and without downtime to bring the response time back within assumed SLA limits.

 For the ATP workload, and before starting the actual workload, you will use Oracle SQL Developer to understand how the provided consumer groups (High, Medium, Low) have been defined and how they will divide up resources.
 Next, you will start three parallel Swingbench clients, each with a number of users connecting to the distinct consumer groups, stressing the database, deliberately causing contention.
-You will observe how the users’ transactions will compete for resources and how the service will prioritize consumer groups according to the resource allocation plan.
+You will observe how the users transactions will compete for resources and how the service will prioritize consumer groups according to the resource allocation plan.
 You then will provide more resources by scaling the service online and without downtime.
-Since the database now can “breath more freely” and contention is removed, all three consumer groups will benefit - as you will observe with the help of performance indicators like number of transactions executed and average response time.
+Since the database now can "breath more freely" and contention is removed, all three consumer groups will benefit - as you will observe with the help of performance indicators like number of transactions executed and average response time.

 Concluding the lab, you will cease Swingbench workloads and terminate your Autonomous Databases using the Oracle Cloud console.

 ## About Autonomous Database Cloud

-Oracle’s unique autonomous database framework ensures high availability and automatic security–without requiring any additional tasks.
+Oracle's unique autonomous database framework ensures high availability and automatic security - without requiring any additional tasks.
 Scale as needed - create and expand your database compute and storage capacity on demand and independently of each other with no downtime.
 Pay only for the resources you consume.
 It integrates directly with the full spectrum of business analytics, data integration and IoT services within Oracle's comprehensive range of integrated cloud solutions.
 All aspects of performance tuning are automatically managed so the service requires no database tuning.

 The Oracle Autonomous Data Warehouse Cloud provides an easy-to-use, fully autonomous database that scales elastically, delivers fast query performance and requires no database administration.
 It is a fully-managed cloud service that makes it very simple to provision a data warehouse, and to quickly and easily load data and query that data using built-in web-based tools such as notebooks.
 It delivers high performance data warehousing straight out-of-the-box with unparalleled scalability and reliability.
 It is built on key Oracle Database capabilities: parallelism, columnar processing and compression.

 Autonomous Transaction Processing provisions mission-critical, scale-out databases and supports a complex mix of high-performance transactions, but also reporting, batch, IoT, and machine learning in a single database, allowing much simpler application development and deployment.

-This is an instructor led lab, please follow the instructor’s guidance before doing the exercises.
+This is an instructor led lab, please follow the instructor's guidance before doing the exercises.
 Stop and wait for indications before moving on to the next section.

 ## Prerequisites